 First Signs Of Liver Disease In Dogs

 The liver is one of the most important organs in your dog’s body.
-It doesn’t only filter the toxins from their system but helps with blood clotting and digestion.
-So, if something goes wrong, your furry companion will suffer greatly.
+It does not only filter the toxins from their system but also helps with blood clotting and digestion.
+So if something goes wrong, your furry companion will suffer greatly.
+Common liver illness in dogs often manifests through subtle changes in behaviour and physical appearance that owners might initially overlook.

 Liver disease in dogs – what is it?

 This could be any abnormality in the liver preventing it from working properly.
 So far, vets have managed to isolate several types.
-For instance, we have a bile duct obstruction which happens when something blocks tubes that transport bile from the liver to the gallbladder.
+For instance, we have a bile duct obstruction which happens when something blocks the tubes that transport bile from the liver to the gallbladder.
+Identifying the early signs of liver disease in dogs can significantly improve your pet's prognosis and quality of life.

-Another condition known as liver shunt happens when blood from the spleen, pancreas, intestines, and stomach bypasses the liver and doesn’t go through the detoxification process.
+Another condition known as liver shunt or portosystemic shunt happens when blood from the spleen, pancreas, intestines and stomach bypasses the liver and does not go through the detoxification process.
+The MSD Veterinary Manual notes that certain breeds such as Yorkshire Terriers, Maltese and Australian Cattle Dogs are more genetically predisposed to these congenital shunts.
 Some types of autoimmune diseases can also affect this organ.
-And, let’s not forget tumors which are typical for senior dogs.
+And let us not forget tumours which are typical for senior dogs.

 To ensure your pet’s liver works properly, vets perform a bile acid test.
 This examination helps them determine the reason behind various health issues.